weberBen/doi2bibtex/README.md

 <a href="https://github.com/timothygebhard/doi2bibtex/actions/workflows/tests.yaml"><img src="https://github.com/timothygebhard/doi2bibtex/actions/workflows/tests.yaml/badge.svg?branch=main" alt="Test status"></a>
 </p>

+> ⚠️ This is a modified fork of [doi2bibtex](https://github.com/timothygebhard/doi2bibtex) that fixes arXiv processing, some BibTeX entries formatting, and citekey generation.
+It also adds new features: interactive console mode, title-based search, OCR support, and multi-source search.

 **doi2bibtex** is a small Python package that can be used to resolve DOIs (and other identifiers) into a BibTeX entry and format them according to a customizable set of rules (see below for a full list of features).

 <p align="center">